Native vs Hybrid App Development – Choosing the Right Development Path for your App

 What is a Native app?

 Native apps are the applications developed for a specific system.
 Native apps are system-specific and made according to the configuration of a system.
 Native apps are accessible as icons on a smartphone screen.
-Apps such as Facebook (originally a Hybrid), Pokemon GO & Spotify are good examples of native apps.
+Apps such as Facebook (originally a Hybrid), Pokemon GO & Spotify Premium APK are good examples of native apps.

 Native apps must be developed differently for each operating system.
 The languages used to develop native apps differs for both Apple IOS and Google Android.
 For IOS, native apps are either written in Objective-C or Swift.
 For Android, native apps can be coded in Java.